What is glucosamine?

 Glucosamine was originally discovered during the 1960s in Italy, by pharmacologist Professor Luigi Rovati, the founder of pharmaceutical giant the Rottapharm|Madaus group.
 The company specializes in osteoarthritis and arthrosis and is one of the largest suppliers of glucosamine sulfate worldwide.

 A variety of foods are rich in glucosamine; however, cooking denatures it, making getting enough from just the diet challenging.
 Chicken, beef, and some cheeses are all high in glucosamine, thus vegetarians and vegans will likely struggle to get sufficient amounts.
-Thankfully, glucosamine is also a dietary supplement and it is both cheap, convenient, and readily available.

 There have been a number of studies confirming the anti-inflammatory effects of glucosamine [1-3] achieved by inhibiting various inflammatory signals.
 Inflammation is a major driver of the aging process and is implicated in cancer and cardiovascular disorders [6-8].

 In vitro and animal studies show that glucosamine inhibits the NF-kB protein complex, a central mediator of inflammation and central to the aging process, especially when combined with chondroitin, another popular supplement [9-10].
 A randomized clinical trial in 2015 further confirmed the anti-inflammatory effects and other health benefits in humans .

 Perhaps most interestingly, studies have also shown a reduction of cancer mortality risk cancer by 13%, respiratory disorders by 41%, and other causes by 33% as well as lowering all-cause mortality by 18% due to glucosamine supplementation [12-13].